 Given her lineage and environment, it seemed natural that the young Asia be predisposed to pursuing a profession in entertainment.
 At the age of nine, she began following in her mother's footsteps, making her debut acting performance in Sergio Citti's Sogni e bisogni.

-h she earned an Italian Ciak Award -- the rough equivalent of a Golden Globe.
+In 1989, she was cast in the leading role in Cristina Comencini's Zoo, for which she earned an Italian Ciak Award -- the rough equivalent of a Golden Globe.
 In 1989, she appeared in La Chiesa, and later that same year she played a part in Nanni Moretti's Palombella rossa.

 Asia's breakthrough role came in 1992 with Le Amiche del cuore, a performance that demonstrated her range and capacity to make the transition from child actor to mature professional, capable of handling complex roles.
 The movie was well received at the Cannes Film Festival and by the industry community at large, including Dario Argento, who went on to cast his daughter in 1993's Trauma, her English language debut.
 Asia went on to act in two more of her father's films: 1996's La Sindrome di Stendhal and 1998's Il Fantasma dell'opera.